boomernag/feel-so-good/README.md

 For **non-logged in** users or guests navbar contains the following links: Login, Register.
  - <img src="https://i.ibb.co/zXvBMvK/navbar-loggedin-users.png" alt="navbar_for_logged_in_users" target="_blank" rel="noopener" width="850">
 For **logged in** users it contains the **"My Account"** nav-item which toggles down the following links that redirect user to the corresponding pages: My Profile, Order History, Logout.
-- For **admin** apart from all the links available for logged-in users mentioned above, there is also a link to the **Product Management page**, where admin can add new products and services.
+- For **admin** apart from all the links available for logged-in users mentioned above, there is also a link to the **Product Management page**, where admin can add new products.
 This is avaliable only for superusers.
 Defensive design with corresponding error messages is in place to protect this page from manual entering the url in the browser.
 #### Footer
  - <img src="https://i.ibb.co/ZHpsqZQ/footer.png" alt="footer" target="_blank" rel="noopener" width="850">